Average Cost of Adoption & Associated Fees

 Adoptive parents can take the credit even if the adoption does not finalize in a domestic adoption.

 Is the Adoption Tax Credit the same as the child tax credit?

 No. This Adoption Tax Credit is separate and in addition to the child tax credit.

-Qualifying adoption expenses are reasonable and necessary adoption costs, attorney and court fees, traveling expenses (including amounts spent for meals and lodging) while away from home, and other expenses directly related to, and whose principal purpose is for, the legal adoption of an eligible child.
+When you evaluate the average cost of adoption, consider that qualifying adoption expenses are reasonable and necessary adoption costs, attorney and court fees, traveling expenses (including amounts spent for meals and lodging) while away from home, and other expenses directly related to, and whose principal purpose is for, the legal adoption of an eligible child.

 Qualifying adoption expenses do not include expenses:

 - for carrying out any surrogate parenting arrangement;

 - for the adoption of your spouse's child;